django-cms/django-cms/docs/how_to/install.rst

         re_path(r'^', include('cms.urls')),
     ]

-The django CMS project will now run, as you'll see if you launch it with ``python manage.py runserver``.
+The django CMS project will now run, as you'll see if you launch it with

+..  code-block:: bash
+    :emphasize-lines: 1,5

+    python manage.py runserver

 You'll be able to reach it at http://localhost:8000/, and the admin at http://localhost:8000/admin/.
 You won't yet actually be able to do anything very useful with it though.